7 Types of Employees at Risk in Growing Companies

 Communication constraints may reduce the impact of safety training.
 Providing workplace safety instructions to workers in a language they understand is essential.
 Using visually-oriented materials and having a bilingual instructor deliver training to workers who may more comfortably speak other languages can help promote worker safety and prevent workplace injuries.

-6. Workers in New Roles
+6. Workers in new roles

 workers-in-new-roles-icon.jpg